dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/implement-circuit-breaker-pattern.md

 There are a few ways you can break/open the circuit and test it with eShopOnContainers.

 One option is to lower the allowed number of retries to 1 in the circuit breaker policy and redeploy the whole solution into Docker.
-With a single retry, there is a good chance that an HTTP request will fail during deployment, the circuit breaker will open, and you get an error.
+With a single retry, there's a good chance that an HTTP request will fail during deployment, the circuit breaker will open, and you get an error.

 Another option is to use custom middleware that's implemented in the **Basket** microservice.
 When this middleware is enabled, it catches all HTTP requests and returns status code 500.
 You can enable the middleware by making a GET request to the failing URI, like the following:

 - `GET http://localhost:5103/failing`\
   This request returns the current state of the middleware.
 If the middleware is enabled, the request return status code 500.
-If the middleware is disabled, there is no response.
+If the middleware is disabled, there's no response.

 - `GET http://localhost:5103/failing?enable`\
   This request enables the middleware.